alisssaa/dsc520/completed/Exercise4TestScores.md

 Exercise 4: Test Scores

-1. The observational units in this study are the students in the two difference sections.
+1. The observational units in this study are the students in the two different sections.
 2. The variables are:
     - The type of section, regular or sports focused (categorical)
     - Course grades (categorical)